The QLD department of Education and Training defines the term as follows:

 With distance education, a parent enrols their child in a school of distance education and a school program is provided by that school for the child.
 Teachers are available to help monitor the child’s learning, and a teacher from the school prepares progress reports about the child.
 The parent is the supervisor or home tutor to the child within their home.
 There are state schools and accredited non-state schools of distance education.

-Charlotte Mason College provides full-service education support for Distance Education students and their parents, as well as On Campus classrooms for Preschool to Grade 12.
+Charlotte Mason College provides full-service education support for Distance Education students and their parents, as well as On Campus classrooms for Preparatory/Foundation to Year 10.
 Our Distance Education students are usually learning at home, and supervised by a parent, governess or tutor.

 A CMC Learning Advisor interviews the parent and student by phone to assess their educational needs.
 After negotiation with the parent, the Leaning Advisor provides a curriculum plan for the parent to use and records any negotiable alternate learning activities.

 Depending on availability of class numbers, students may book into the Campus Enrichment Program (CEP).
 During 2019, CEP is held each Thursday at the Kallangur campus, where students can participate in activities such as Musical Theatre, Sports and Games, Art and Crafts, Science experiments, etc, while parents attend training sessions in Phonics, Parenting and CM teaching methods.